Hariot Hamilton-Temple-Blackwood, Marchioness of Dufferin and Ava: Legacy

+Throughout colonial India, a number of hospitals were established under the patronage of Lady Dufferin, such as Lady Dufferin Hospital in Gola Ganj, Lucknow and Lady Dufferin Hospital in Karachi (now in Pakistan); these continue to operate in the present-day.

 A Manitoba Historical Plaque was erected in Winnipeg, Manitoba by the province to commemorate her role as the wife of the Governor General of Canada, and thus in Manitoba's heritage.